vividfog/nordpool-predict-fi/README.md

 - **Nuclear power** production data: Planned or unplanned maintenance break can offset a large amount of supply that wind power then needs to replace.
 The model can use ENTSO-E messages to deduce near-future nuclear capacity, and failing that, falls back to the last known realized value from Fingrid.
 - **Day of the week** (Sunday vs. Monday) and **time of the day** (3 AM vs. 7 PM), used as cyclical features via their sin/cos values.
 Month, day-of-month and year are not used for training, as one year can be very different from another.
 - **Import capacity**: The total available import capacity from Sweden and Estonia: SE1, SE3 and EE, in megawatts.
 When there's shortage in transfer capacity due to maintenance or other reasons, Finland can't import cheap energy from abroad, which tends to inflate prices.
 (Adding export capacity is under consideration.)
-- **Time stamps (year/month)** are stripped off from the training data, and the weekday/hour values are used as cyclical sin/cos values.
+- **Time stamps** are largely stripped off from the training data.
+Weekday/hour values are used as cyclical sin/cos values.
 Data analysis shows the training data has negligible autocorrelation (temporal patterns) after these operations.
+Seasonal effects are inferred from weather data.
+Year value is retained as-is, month is dropped.

 ### Hidden patterns in weather/price data